 These are the new lines appearing in settlements:

-To account for this recent change our suggestion is that you create a new account in your accounting system chart of accounts to be used for the allocation of the new Tax amounts.
+To account for this recent change I suggest is that you create a new account in your accounting system chart of accounts to be used for the allocation of the new Tax amounts.
 These can then be used to offset whatever Amazon Sales Tax accounts you have.
 This will either completely offset the other if this is the only state you collect sales tax or it will be a partial offset if you collect sales tax in other states.